Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Introduction

-We now give a brief overview of our results; for cleanliness we omit Lipschitz constants, dependence on the number of constraints $m$, and higher-order terms.
-Our main results assume that we are given a feasible starting point, i.e.,

-This assumption is removed in Section~\ref{sec:comparison-with-existing-results}, where we use a two-phase algorithm: phase-one minimizes the constraint violation to obtain a feasible point, then phase-two minimizes the objective subject to the constraints.
-We also assume that $\cons_i$ and $\obj$ are continuous functions on $\reals^{n}$ with Lipschitz first and second derivatives on the set $\X$.

-Our first main result is Theorem~\ref{thmMainResultNonconvex}, which states that after at most $\mathcal{O}\left( \mu^{-7/4} \right)$ trust region subproblem solves we find a $\mu$-approximate Fritz John point, i.e., a point satisfying \eqref{eq:Fritz John-simple}.
-Our second main result is Theorem~\ref{thmConvexOptBound} which additionally assumes that the constraints are concave functions (implying the feasible region is convex) and that certain regularity conditions hold to ensures that Fritz John points are KKT points.
-Under these assumptions Theorem~\ref{thmConvexOptBound} states that after at most $\mathcal{O}(\epsilon^{-2/3} )$ trust region subproblem solves we find an $\epsilon$-optimal solution, i.e., a point $x$ with ${f(x) - \inf_{z \in \X} f(z) \le \epsilon}$.

-We proceed as follows.
-The remainder of the introduction provides notation and overviews related work.
-Section~\ref{sec:gradient-descent} analyzes gradient descent applied to the log barrier and explains why previous analyses implicitly prove iteration bounds with exponential dependencies on $1/\mu$.
-Section~\ref{sec:our-trust-region-ipm} introduces our main algorithm, a trust region IPM.
+\paragraph{Outline} The remainder of the introduction provides notation and reviews related work.
+Section~\ref{sec:our-trust-region-ipm} introduces our main algorithm, a trust-region IPM.
 Section~\ref{sec:elementary} gives a series of useful lemmas for the analysis.
-Section~\ref{sec:worst-case} proves Theorem~\ref{thmMainResultNonconvex} and Section~\ref{sec:slater} proves Theorem~\ref{thmConvexOptBound}.
-Section~\ref{sec:comparison-with-existing-results} compares the iteration bounds of our IPM with existing iteration bounds for problems with nonconvex constraints \cite{birgin2016evaluation,cartis2011evaluation,cartis2014complexity}.
+Section~\ref{sec:worst-case} proves our main result.
+Section~\ref{sec:comparison-with-existing-results} shows how to remove the assumption that we are given a \editThree{strictly feasible starting point} and compares the iteration bounds of our IPM with existing iteration bounds for problems with nonconvex constraints \cite{birgin2016evaluation,cartis2020strong,cartis2011evaluation,cartis2014complexity}.